-Experienced users know that it is worth their while to collect kief as a ‘treat’ or an emergency supply when all their weed is gone!
-You can sprinkle it on joints, add it to a bowl, use it to create Moonrocks, or add it to your coffee.
+Experienced users know that it is worth their while to collect kief as a ‘treat.’
+It also makes for a great emergency supply when all your marijuana is gone!
+You can sprinkle it on joints, add to a bowl, use it for moonrocks, or add to your coffee.
 Whatever you do, use it responsibly because it is VERY potent.

 Final Thoughts on Trichomes

-If you are cultivating marijuana, make sure you don’t wait too long to harvest.
+If you cultivate marijuana, make sure you don’t wait too long to harvest.
 If the trichomes turn brown, you no longer get the benefit of a powerful THC hit.
-In some cases, the trichomes could fall off which is a disaster.
+In some cases, the trichomes could fall off, which is a disaster.
 Ultimately, you need to consume as many trichomes as possible to get the maximum benefit of marijuana.

 Try grinding the trichomes to get kief.
 It is a potent form of cannabis that is sure to provide you with the intoxicating effects you desire.